gglyptodon/quoddel/README.md

             Print help information

     -m, --min-contig <min_contig_length>
-            minimum contig length to be considered for some stats (to be compatible w quast output) [default: 500]
+            minimum contig length to be considered for some stats (to be compatible with QUAST output) [default: 500]

 ```

 ## Example